Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/swagger/README.md

       $["x-ms-client-name"] = "ActionCommon";
       $.description = "Configuration common to all actions."
   - from: swagger-document
+    where: $.definitions.PreBuiltTaskParameters.properties.modelVersion
+    transform:
+      $.description = "The version of the model to be used by the action.";
+  - from: swagger-document
     where: $.definitions.PreBuiltTaskParameters
     transform:
+      $.description = "Configuration common to all actions that use prebuilt models.";
       $["x-ms-client-name"] = "ActionPrebuilt";
-      $.description = "Configuration common to all actions that use prebuilt models.";
-      $.properties.modelVersion.description = "The version of the model to be used by the action.";
   - from: swagger-document
     where: $.definitions.CustomTaskParameters
     transform:
       $["x-ms-client-name"] = "ActionCustom";
+  - from: swagger-document
+    where: $.definitions.ActionCustom
+    transform:
       $.description = "Configuration common to all actions that use custom models.";
       $.properties.projectName.description = "The project name for the model to be used by the action.";
       $.properties.deploymentName.description = "The deployment name for the model to be used by the action.";